Saranomy/LaravelCommentBoard/README.md

 ## Comment Board

 An example of Comment Board using PHP Laravel framework.
+A user can post a name+comment to the comment board, and view each comment in order to edit or remove the comment.
+Use mysql for the database server.

 ## License